spe301/Wikipedia-Capstone/README.md

 If this project interests you feel free to shoot me an email via aacjpw@gmail.com

 ## Obtaining and Cleaning Data
+Utimatley the dataset is a collection of 1,000 real Wikepedia articles and 1,000 AI generated articles.
+In Order to generate the articles I trained OpenAI's GPT2 on the set of real articles which were obtained by scraping Wikipedia with the BeautifulSoup library.
+I also had to remove many unknown character tags in order for the data to be "ML friendly".

 ## Generative Model
+As mentioned earlier, I generated the fake articles with GPT2, a massive pre-trained neural network with a state of the art transformer architecture, to be more specific I used the 355M parameter version as the smaller 117M is best for datasets under 10MB.
+This process was fairly simple as the model was already built for me, however I did have to downgrade to tensorflow 1.15 because GPT2 is dependant on the tf.contrib module which dosen't exist in tensorflow 2.
+I also had to upgrade to colabs pro in order to have enough ram to train the model and generate all the text.

 ## Classification Model